wilson891221/NDHU-Activity-Information-crawler/README.md

 ---
 ## Example below👇
 Excute the program<br></br>![1](https://user-images.githubusercontent.com/79236612/130567035-31a38c79-c142-4a59-afb9-ce4c65f10ff9.png)(2021/8/24) <br></br> since it is summer vacation, so there is only 2 activity information.
-## This program will show up to 10 events
+## This program will show up to 10 activities